Ceramic Subway Tile: 3 Pro Installation Secrets

-With typical white ceramic subway tile you’ll have to have cuts on the ends of your rows.
+With typical white ceramic subway tile, you’ll have to have cuts on the ends of your rows.
 There’s no way around it.
 If you are starting a row with a whole tile/half tile then the half tile is a cut tile.

 The photo below shows half of the tile back buttered to keep the edge from sticking out past.
 It’s a pretty simple trick that helps with the details.

-One thing that can be annoying when cutting ceramic subway tile is always having to set the guide in two different positions depending on which row your are working on.
+One thing that can be annoying when cutting ceramic subway tile is always having to set the guide in two different positions depending on which row you are working on.

-First of all this works for modular subway tile.
+First of all, this works for modular subway tile.
 Modular means that two tiles with a grout joint are the same as a lengthwise tile.
 You can make it work for non-modular tile but you’ll have to make your own spacer.

 Here’s how to do it photo tutorial style: